 - Whisk the flour, cornstarch, baking soda, and salt together in a medium bowl.

-- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together in a large bowl on medium-high speed until combined and creamy, about 2 minutes.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together in a large bowl on medium-high speed until combined and creamy, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add egg, egg yolk, and vanilla extract, then beat on medium-high speed until combined.
 Scrape down the sides and up the bottom of the bowl as needed.
 Beat in the dry ingredients on low speed, then beat in the chocolate chips until combined.
 The dough will be soft and sticky.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes.
 If desired, while the cookies are still warm, press extra mini chocolate chips into the tops of the cookies.
 This is optional and just for looks.
 Transfer to a wire rack to cool completely before assembling your ice cream sandwiches.